-Built in 2017, using recycled double glazing windows, donated by a local double glazing firm, this area houses a number of rarely seen animals including one of the worlds smallest primates.
-Here are just a few of the animals you can see in the nocturnal house
+Built in 2017, using recycled double glazing windows, donated by Watchet Glass & Glazing Ltd, a local double glazing firm, this area houses a number of rarely seen animals.
+Here are just a few of the animals you'll be able to see.

 It is an arboreal species, well adapted for living in forests but will also live in areas near humans.

-The common palm civet is mainly nocturnal and crepuscular, coming out at night, dawn, and dusk.
+The common genet is mainly nocturnal and crepuscular, coming out at night, dawn, and dusk.

 The common name kinkajou comes from a word that means honey bear, as this slender animal raids beehives for the golden liquid.